NVIDIA/warp/docs/installation.rst

 Installation
 ============

-Python version 3.9 or newer is recommended.
+Python version 3.9 or newer is *recommended*.
 Warp can run on x86-64 and ARMv8 CPUs on Windows, Linux, and macOS.
 GPU support requires a CUDA-capable NVIDIA GPU and driver (minimum GeForce GTX 9xx).

 The easiest way to install Warp is from `PyPI <https://pypi.org/project/warp-lang>`_: